 The Zimmerman Lehman Team

-Most recently Ann also worked for the San Francisco Department on the Status of Women (DOSW), directing policy on the human rights of women and girls.
-There she spearheaded a private/public collaboration, the Gender Equality Principles Initiative (GEP), a workplace assessment tool for businesses, developed with help from corporate and nonprofit partners such as Google, Levi Strauss & Co., Gap, Deloitte, Symantec, Catalyst and the Center for Talent Leadership.
-She also drove the creation of the Gender Equality Challenge that led to the showcasing of ten 21st century model workplace practices.
+In May 2014, Mayor Ed Lee honored her for 20 years of advocating for woman and girls as the Gender Advisor for the San Francisco Department on the Status of Women.
+There she spearheaded a private/public collaboration, the Gender Equality Principles Initiative (GEP), highlighting 21st century model workplace practices, developed with help from corporate and nonprofit partners such as Google, Levi Strauss & Co., Gap, Deloitte, Twitter, Catalyst and the Center for Talent Leadership.

-Ms. Lehman is the author of Board Members Rule: How to Be a Strategic Advocate for your Nonprofit and Boards That Love Fundraising.
-Ann, has for the last 17 years, been the editor and co-editor of ZimNotes, an e-newsletter regarding issues in the nonprofit word.
-The United Nations, the National Association of Counties, the Italian government, and numerous publications and treatises around the globe have recognized Ann's innovative work.
-Ms. Lehman has also taught workshops in such areas as board members' roles and responsibilities, board and staff relations, strategic board member recruitment, advocacy, strategic planning, leadership, and major donor fundraising, as well as human rights, bias, gender analysis and gender budgeting.
+Ms. Lehman is also the editor of ZimNotes, the free nonprofit e-newsletter now in its 17th year of publication.
+She has also taught workshops in such areas as board members' roles and responsibilities, board and staff relations, strategic board member recruitment, advocacy, strategic planning, leadership, and major donor fundraising, as well as human rights, bias, gender analysis and gender budgeting.

 Wendy Constantine, Program Evaluator and Survey Researcher, has expertise in survey research as well as in a variety of other evaluation methodologies.
 She conducts studies in the public interest employing surveys, focus groups, and interviews.
 Her creative, multi-method studies yield practical information our clients use to improve services to families and communities.
 In addition to program evaluation, Wendy conducts needs assessments, research to support strategic planning and management consulting.
 Specialties include study design, questionnaire development, qualitative studies including focus group facilitation, data analyses, and report writing.
 Wendy enjoys teaming with other consultants and research organizations.